 Prepaid Cell Phone Plans

-For folks who only need a basic wireless plan or don't like the idea of signing a two- or three-year contract, finding the best prepaid cell phone plans may be ideal.
-They offer many of the same discounts and services a BYOP plan offers, but with the added bonus of getting a new phone.
+For folks who only need a basic wireless plan or don't like the idea of a credit check, finding a prepaid cell phone plan may be ideal.
+When you prepay phone service, you get many of the same discounts and services a BYOP plan offers, such as unlimited call and text features.
+The difference is that you purchase a new phone (usually available at very reasonable prices).

-One of the greatest advantages of a prepaid cell phone plan is that it's excellent for budgets.
+One of the greatest advantages of a prepay cell phone plan is that it's excellent for budgets.
 Because you don't accrue charges and don't typically have to worry about unexpected or unauthorized fees and overages, you know exactly what you're going to pay.
+Another reason you may choose a prepay plan is that unlike with a postpaid cell phone plan, there's usually no credit check involved.

 Alternatives to the Best Cell Phone Plans